pharmaverse/pharmaverse/content/charter/_index.en.md

 The pharmaverse recommendation is for all our new code collaborations to be hosted under github.com/pharmaverse.
 This forms a neutral home for all open-source repos falling under our scope.
 The admins of this org would include pharmaverse council members.

+The preferred model of development of new pharmaverse offerings would be to initiate projects as open-source from the start of development or as soon as a stable first draft is available.
+This is coupled with an expectation of engagement of other companies in ongoing testing and possibly via supporting development efforts with pull requests/issues/feedback.
+This way we result in more robust code for which many companies have already engaged with during the development process, and it has a higher chance of successful embedding.
+In addition, the open and transparent development reduces the chance of others creating duplicative parallel packages.

 For more information on development guidance and requirements, see the minimum inclusion criteria and recommended development practices available in https://pharmaverse.org/contribute/lead/

 ### Risks & Testing